 The upside is that your profits are yours—there are no commissions, and you have complete control over your pricing strategy.
-Here’s the best platform that you can use to create your very own online selling site.
+Here’s the best platform you can use to create your very own online selling site:

-Shopify is an excellent platform to start your own online selling site.
-It’s beginner-friendly and easy to use, with excellent customer service.
-Plus, there are various Shopify apps that you can use to customize your store, including wholesale marketplaces like Handshake.
+Shopify is an excellent platform to start selling online via your own site.
+It’s beginner-friendly, with excellent customer service.
+Plus, there are various Shopify apps you can use to customize your store, including wholesale marketplaces like Handshake.
 Here’s a guide you can use to launch your Shopify store in less than 30 minutes.

-These marketplaces are the most well-known online selling sites and accommodate just about any item you might have.
+The following are some of the most well-known online selling sites and can accommodate just about any item you might have.

 This Seattle-based company is relatively new to the online marketplace scene, yet is doing remarkably well.
-With over 50,000 sellers and 35 million different items, Bonanza is a large and growing community of online shops.
-Entrepreneur.com named Bonanza one of the “Best Entrepreneurial Companies in America” in 2016.
+With more than 50,000 sellers and 35 million different items, Bonanza is a large and growing community of online shops.

 This online selling site works well for those that are not able to pay listing fees.
 Setting up a shop is easy, and you only pay fees if you make a sale.